-Judicial activism denotes a more active role taken by Judiciary to dispense social justice.
-When we speak of Judicial Activism, we point fingers to the invented mechanisms which have no constitutional backing (Eg: Suo moto (on its own) cases, Public Interest Litigations (PIL), new doctrines etc).
+Judicial activism denotes a more active role taken by the Judiciary to dispense social justice.
+When we speak of Judicial Activism, we point fingers at the invented mechanisms that have no constitutional backing (e.g.: Suo moto (on its own) cases, Public Interest Litigation (PIL), new doctrines, etc.).

 - From where does the power of Judicial Activism come from: Judicial Activism has no constitutional articles to support its origin.
 Indian Judiciary invented it.
 There is a similar concept in the United States of America.